sblauth/cashocs/docs/source/user/demos/optimal_control/doc_config.rst

 with GMSH.
 Note, that this section can become more populated and useful for shape optimization problems, as detailed in the :ref:`description of their config files <config_shape_mesh>`.
-To convert a .msh file to the .xdmf format, you can use the command line tool :ref:`cashocs-convert <cashocs_convert>`.
+To convert a .msh file to the .xdmf format, you can use :py:func:`cashocs.convert`.